annotation/stam/README.md

 searching.
 The annotation data is part of an `AnnotationDataSet`, which effectively defines a certain user-defined vocabulary.

-Annotation data consists of a single key/value pair.
+Annotation data consists of a single key/value pair that *SHOULD* be immutable (i.e. it shouldn't change after being set, just delete it and add another if need be).
 A ``key`` *MUST* be globally unique (to prevent clashes you can include a namespace component in the key, but STAM does not prescribe any syntax).
 They key is encapsulated in a separate ``DataKey`` type for performance reasons, these too are held by the `AnnotationDataSet`.

 An `Annotation` instance *MAY* reference multiple `AnnotationData` with the same `key`.